dogweather/forkful/content/en/c-sharp/reading-a-text-file.md

 {{< edit_this_page >}}

 ## What & Why?

-Reading a text file involves retrieving content from a file that's formatted as human-readable text.
-Programmers do this to consume data, like configuration details, or process content for applications such as data analysis or machine learning.
+Reading a text file is grabbing data from a file that contains text.
+Programmers do this to load configurations, read data, or fetch resources that are too bulky or inappropriate to hard-code.

-## How To:
+## How to:

-In C#, we'll use the `StreamReader` class from the `System.IO` namespace to read a text file.
-Here's a simple example:
+Let's get straight to it.
+Here's how you read from a file in C# using `System.IO`.

 ```C#
 using System;